 - All staff/volunteers understand and are confident with safeguarding procedures.

 - All staff are aware about abuse in order to overcome barriers to students and young people reporting their concerns.

-- Supporting staff/volunteers recognise the signs and indicators that might give rise to concern.
+- Supporting staff/volunteers to recognise the signs and indicators that might give rise to concern.

-- Providing detailed training on how to respond to concerns about abuse of children and young people and how to respond to children and young people making an allegation of abuse.
+- Providing detailed training on how to respond to concerns about the abuse of young people, as well as how to respond to young people making an allegation of abuse.

 - Explaining ways in which adults can raise concerns about unacceptable behaviour by other adults.

-- Addressing specific issues such as, photography and images on the internet, supporting performers, physical contact, one-to-one coaching, journeys in cars, conduct on school trips.
+- Addressing specific issues, such as photography and images on the Internet, supporting performers, physical contact, one-to-one coaching, journeys in cars, and conduct on school trips.